 They also offer delicious food, a sauna, and massages so you can enjoy it throughout the day.

 Find out here to get your best price per night with a discounted price for Le Sirenuse along with other features.

 2.3 Buca Di Bacco – Where To Stay In Positano

 Buca Di Bacco is another hotel where I stayed.
 It’s situated just above Positano’s Marina Grande the main beach, perfectly framed by rocky hills and sandy beaches.

 This hotel offers magnificent Tyrrhenian Sea views from the rooms balcony as well as the main balcony and the restaurant where you can even sit to enjoy your breakfast.

 The restaurant offers delicious food to choose from with amazing sea views.
 The rooms are fantastic as it offers a classic decor with traditional dark-wood furnishings.
-Each room comes with air conditioning, satellite TV, locker, views of the Spiaggia Grande beach, the colorful buildings, and restaurants.
+Each room comes with air conditioning, satellite TV, locker, views of the Spiaggia Grande beach, colorful buildings, and restaurants.

 The hotel also offers a 24-hour service.
 This is probably one of the most affordable hotels just above the main beach and very close to the shops and restaurants.